Information Awareness Month 2016 Highlights

 - Consultations on draft fact sheets Offences under the GIPA Act and Restraint orders under the GIPA Act.

-- Launch of community engagement hub Your Say IPC enabling NSW citizens to have their say on the best ways to particpate with NSW government agencies.
+- Launch of community engagement hub Your Say IPC (page no longer available) enabling NSW citizens to have their say on the best ways to particpate with NSW government agencies.

 - The NSW Information Commissioner led the contribution of state and territory information commissioners to develop an Australian Government National Action Plan for open government.